Selections from this post were originally posted on TIME Magazine.

 With some editing and off-screen coercion, pornographers can make it look like what’s happening onscreen is being enjoyed.
 But the un-cut version is a different story.
 Porn actors are constantly threatened and emotionally and verbally abused by agents and directors to force them into doing things they don’t want to do.

 “You’re viewed as an object and not as a human with a spirit,” wrote Jersey Jaxin, a former porn star that left the industry in 2007.
 “People do drugs because they can’t deal with the way they are being treated.
-Seventy five percent [of porn performers] and rising are using drugs.
+Seventy-five percent [of porn performers] and rising are using drugs.
 Have to numb themselves.
 There are specific doctors in this industry that if you go in for a common cold they’ll give you Vicodin, Viagra, anything you want because all they care about is the money.
 You are a number.
 You’re bruised.
 You have black eyes.
 You’re ripped.
 You’re torn.
 You have your insides coming out.”

-But while this coercion and abuse in the porn industry exists, there is an even darker side to the issue.
+But while this coercion and abuse in the porn industry exist, there is an even darker side to the issue.
 The unfortunate reality is that lots of pornography features victims of human sex trafficking.

 How And Why Trafficking Happens